GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Followup/YouTube_Real-y_Good_Reviews/Episode_Nine_Checkpoint.md

 &nbsp;

 https://youtu.be/Q86BVlLrx-Q?t=777 ("lucky number" 777 seconds, like 13 is lucky!)
 "Earth is just a relay station" - hence why I point out Minute 37 of Episode Two is missing 4 stars (already relayed?), the hive mind has manipulated the POTUS Seal ... which is the year 1776 origins of the Latin phrase "Pluribus".
 Why are so many Breaking Bad / Better Call Saul fandoms afraid to discuss year 1776 and stop at 1953 science fiction and not real-world USA multi-generation blueprint of symbolism in the POTUS seal / Great Seal of USA?

+https://youtu.be/Q86BVlLrx-Q?t=936 The signal converts US (We) to peaceful workers.
+Well, is Walter White and Saul Goodman and Kim Wexler the kind of hard-working USA Dollar Bill chasing "Pluribus" (on currency) world of founding fathers we need?
+Poisoning the legal system with Saul his and her law practice?
+Science teachers like Walter White who fuck over children's parents with meth?
+I think the YouTube video is overlooking the "Water of Life" scene of the hive mind. **"Very similar to the Latin aqua vitae"** - which rocket fuel can be made from booze.

+* Fiction learning... "in October Sky (both book and film), the boys use alcohol (moonshine) from a local bootlegger as a key liquid binder/stabilizer for their homemade rocket fuel"